 Following the Kinross mine disaster in 1986, the mining industry introduced mandatory life sustaining refuge chambers and self-contained self-rescuers.

-Through technological advancements such as these, coal mining has seen an increase in safety standards for employees.
+Through technological advancements such as these, safety standards in coal mines have become more rigorous.
 Coal mining has adapted leading support technologies over the years to mitigate falls of ground fatalities and injuries by enhancing pillar support infrastructure.
 Mine planners are able to efficiently map mines, monitor coal seams, and locate potential problems before they pose a danger to mine workers.

 There have been vast improvements in communication devices that are able to remain active during power outages, fan stoppages or gas accumulations.
 It is imperative that workers are able to communicate with each other at all times especially during life-threatening situations.